-HLC have managed ESFA Community Grants (CG) programmes in Y&H REDACTED UNDER FOIA SECTION 43(2)

-We will deliver this project using all of our own staff, and no subcontractors will be involved.
-REDACTED UNDER FOIA SECTION 43(2)
+HLC and YCL have managed ESFA Community Grants (CG) programmes in Y&H REDACTED UNDER FOI SECTION 43(2).
+We will deliver this project with HLC as lead with management oversight, REDACTED UNDER FOI SECTION 43(2).
+YCL will promote, score and monitor applicants in YNY